 Mortgage Recasting Tip

 If you do not have large funds for recasting right now, you can start saving now.
 After 5 or even 10 years, you can recast your 30-year mortgage and still save a lot on interest charges.
+You can also make extra payments today to lower your outstanding balance to where you build more equity without needing to formally recast the loan, and you can refinance later when rates fall.

 Under the law, homebuyers cannot recast government-insured loans such as Federal Housing Authority loans (FHA),Veterans Affairs loans (VA), and U.S. Department of Agriculture loans (USDA).
 These mortgages already provide plenty of benefits for consumers, such as subsidized low interest rates and very low down payments.
 If you need to change terms, you must apply for refinancing.
 Moreover, most jumbo mortgages are usually not eligible for recasting.
 To be sure, you must transact with a lender that offers loan recasting options.